victorbrodsky/order-lab/README.md

 	(a) Run /packer/deploy-order-digital-ocean.sh via the following command (make sure to substitute your API token, database user name, and the database password.
 If "dbusername" and "dbpassword" are not provided, the default "symfony"/"symfony" values are used.):

-        bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword
+		Ubuntu (--os is set to Unbuntu by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword

 		Centos: